THE MCCLOUD JUDGEMENT AND YOUR REMEDIABLE PENSION SAVINGS STATEMENT

 With millions affected, public sector workers are clamouring to understand what the McCloud judgement means to them personally.

-Here you will find useful information, tips and links that will help you understand the background to the McCloud judgement, the government’s solution to remedy unlawful age discrimination, and what this could mean for you and your NHS Pension.
+Here you will find useful information, tips and links that will help you understand the background to the McCloud judgement, the government’s solution to remedy unlawful age discrimination, action you may need to take if you receive a remediable pensions savings statement (RPSS) and what this could mean for you and your NHS Pension.

 1 WHAT IS THE MCCLOUD JUDGEMENT?